oceaniswater/iOS-Tech-Task/README.md

 - Unit Testing: Comprehensive unit test coverage ensures the stability and reliability of the app, providing confidence during development and maintenance.
 - UI Testing: All UI elements are equipped with accessibility identifiers, facilitating UI testing and automation.

-PS: I left refresh a button on the Account screen for your convinience.
+PS: Tap on add new user button on Login screen to automaticly fill textfields with test credential.
+I left refresh a button on the Account screen for your convinience.
 You would be able to check how the app works with expired/wrong token or logout and go to the Login screen.

 Light appearance
 ![](https://github.com/oceaniswater/iOS-Tech-Task/blob/master/Media/1.png)